Michael Bolton

 Born:

-Michael Bolton (born February 26, 1953, New Haven, Connecticut, U.S.) is an American pop singer with a voice covering four octaves and a popular appeal that extended his stay at the top of the music charts.
+Michael Bolton (born February 26, 1953, New Haven, Connecticut, U.S.) is an American pop singer and songwriter with a voice covering four octaves and a popular appeal that extended his stay at the top of the music charts beginning in the 1980s.

 Michael Bolotin was born in New Haven, Connecticut, to George Bolotin, a local Democratic Party official, and his wife Helen, a homemaker.
 He demonstrated an interest in music at an early age and learned to play the saxophone at age 7.
 By age 11 he had learned to play guitar, and a year later he began writing songs.
 After his parents divorced, he delved deeper into music as an escape.
 At age 14 he formed a group, the Nomads, that became so popular in the New Haven area that within a year they were signed to a singles contract by Epic Records.
 With his parents’ permission, Michael dropped out of school at age 16 in order to pursue music full-time.